 Finding Udon in Japan is the opposite of a challenge.
-Introduced to Japan by China more than a millennium ago, Udon can be hot or cold and its preparations range from soup to curry.
+Introduced to Japan by China more than a millennium ago, Udon can be hot or cold and its preparations range from soups to curries.

-Don’t underestimate Udon despite a simple recipe with just water, salt and flour.
-These noodles are served in all kinds of dishes and can be quite exciting.
+Don’t underestimate Udon despite its simple recipe with just water, salt and flour.
+These noodles are served in all kinds of dishes which can be quite exciting.

 33. Pad See Ew (Thailand)